imtanvir/bike-rental-service/README.md

 # 🚲 Bike Rental Reservation System Backend

 Welcome to the Bike Rental Reservation System backend project!
-This backend is designed to support a seamless bike rental service for tourists and locals in Cox's Bazar.
+This backend is designed to support a seamless bike rental service.
 Below you'll find a comprehensive overview of the project, its features, the technologies used, and how to set it up and run it on your local machine.

 Live: [https://assignment-3-kappa-dun.vercel.app/]